What do you get when you cross a concept with an afterthought? You get the Edsel, a name synonymous with failure.

 Timing Is Everything…Especially When its Bad

 When work began on the Edsel in the early days of 1955, America was at an apex of optimism.
-The post war decade that proceeded brought tremendous expansion.
+The post war decade that proceeded had brought tremendous expansion.
 Job opportunities were aplenty.
 Incomes were soaring.
 An affluent new middle class had emerged to power the nation on a quantum leap in consumerism.
 The Baby Boom was in full swing.
-As cities overflowed with growing families new suburbs sprouted.
-Sprawl entered the nation’s lexicon.
-This exodus to the hinterlands was made smooth by a new interstate highway system, and made painless by dirt cheap gasoline.
-It was a revolutionary time in personal transportation.
+As cities overflowed with growing families.
+New suburbs sprouted, as “sprawl” entered the nation’s lexicon.
+And the exodus to the hinterlands was made smooth by a new interstate highway system, painless by dirt cheap gasoline.

 Born of a House Divided